FBI arrests man for threatening Rep. John Lewis and his staff

 Rosser is accused of calling Lewis' office 46 times between Feb.
 22 and 23 of this year.
 On Feb.
 23, he allegedly called the officer and told a staffer, "I will blow your head off.
 You’re dead.”

-He will make his initial appearance on March 2 at the Richard B. Russell Federal Building in Atlanta.
+Inside the Richard B. Russell Federal Building in Atlanta Thursday afternoon, Rosser appeared nervous and confused, at one point telling the judge he did not understand the charges against him.

+Rosser's court-appointed attorney, Nicole Kaplan, declined to comment after the court appearance.
+Rosser will have a preliminary hearing at 11:00 a.m.
+Monday.

 Rosser has an arrest record with Atlanta Police Department that goes back to 1991 when he was charged with felony possession of cocaine.
-Since then he was arrested at least six more times and charged with abandonment of a minor child, simple battery, contempt.
+Since then, he was arrested at least six more times and charged with abandonment of a minor child, simple battery and contempt.

 Lewis recently came under fire for saying Trump was not a legitimate President while speaking at an appearance on Meet the Press with Chuck Todd.
 Lewis cited allegations of Russian hacks during the campaign that lead to the release of internal documents from the Democratic National Committee, and Hillary Clinton's campaign co-chairman, John Podesta.